Howaya! The guide below is going to give you a full itinerary for spending a mighty weekend in Clare.

-If you can manage to tear your eyes away from the scenery along the route, Pat will take you through the history of the area, recounting memorable stories, myths and past memories.
+If you can manage to tear your eyes away from the scenery along the route, Pat will take you through the history of the area, recounting many a memorable story and tale.

 // You should arrive back in Doolin for around 11:30 (depending on how long it takes to get the bus) //

-So, we’re after doing a long-ass walk, and stop #3 is going to involve coffee, so we’re going to grab some chocolate to compliment it.
+So, you’re after doing a long-ass walk, and stop #3 is going to involve coffee, so we’re going to grab some chocolate on Fisher Street in Doolin to compliment it.